Tesla: A Tale Of 2 Analysts

 Musk still has the power to push the price around with his tweets.
 There are still more narratives to play out.
 For instance:

-- The South Australia 100-day miracle;
+- The South Australia 100-day miracle,

-- The Puerto Rico humanitarian mission (subsidized with no-bid FEMA contracts); and
+- the Puerto Rico humanitarian mission (subsidized with no-bid FEMA contracts), and

-- The Tesla semi revolution.
+- the Tesla semi revolution.

 On top of that, there will be endless gushing about the magnificent Model 3 once a staff member at Teslarati or electrek is finally allowed to drive one for a few hours.
 (It will be weeks or months later before a Model 3 is released to Road & Track, or Car and Driver, or Edmunds, or Consumer Reports, for real testing.)